 How to use the verb Querer in Brazil

 In Brazil we tend to not use the verb Querer in the Conditional tense.
 It follows the general conjugation rule, but sounds pretty strange.
 Look:

 - Nós quereríamos

 - Vocês quereriam

-So, instead of using the conditional, we use an alternative structure to say the same thing.
+So, instead of using the conditional tense, we use an alternative structure to say the same thing.
 Let me show you: